aws/amazon-ecs-agent/build-infrastructure/README.md

    1. The signing is going to generate a new file that ends in `.asc`.
    1. You have to export that out of the signing environment for it to be picked up by the Copy to S3 CodeBuild project.
 1. The Copy to S3 CodeBuild project is already written to handle multiple files so no changes are required there.

+## Minimal build environment for signing

+The default CodeBuild image that we use to build all of our projects is a [very well equipped general purpose build environment](https://github.com/aws/aws-codebuild-docker-images) which is not necessary for our artifact signing process.
+So to help with this, a new stack (specified by `minimal-signing-build-stack.yml`) is included as a way to optionally minimize the build environment for signing.

+The stack includes a CodeBuild project that builds the minimal image using the `Dockerfile.signer` file, stores it in ECR, and additionally includes a trigger to build this image on a periodic basis.
+This ECR image can then be provided to the `release-pipeline-stack.yml` stack as a parameter and the right permissions and options will be selected to allow the use of this.

+The periodic trigger is controlled by a cron expression and documentation on supported cron options can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html).
+If the cron expression parameter is left empty, a periodic trigger will not be generated.

 ## Secrets Manager access logs